MadLittleMods/postcss-increase-specificity/README.md

 # Options

- - `repeat`: number - The number of times we prepend `:root` in front of your selector
+ - `repeat`: number - The number of times we prepend `options.stackableRoot` in front of your selector
  	 - Default: `3`
- - `overrideIds`: boolean - Whether we should add `!important` to all declarations that use id's in any way.
+ - `overrideIds`: bool - Whether we should add `!important` to all declarations that use id's in any way.
 Because id's are so specific, the only way(essentially) to overcome another id is to use `!important`.
  	 - Default: `true`
+ - `stackableRoot`: string - Selector that is repeated to make up the piece that is added to increase specificity
+ 	 - Default: `:root`
+ 	 - *Warning:* The default `:root` pseudo-class selector is not supported in IE8-.
+To support IE-, you can change this option to a class such as `.my-root` and add it to the `<html class="my-root">` tag in your markup.

 # Tests